wunnr/partydeck-rs/README.md

 SteamOS includes all of PartyDeck's dependencies, but you will need to be on SteamOS 3.7.0 or above for the splitscreen script to work.

 If you're in desktop mode, simply run `partydeck-rs`.
-To use PartyDeck in Gaming Mode, add the script `PartyDeckKWinLaunch.sh` as a non-Steam game by right-clicking that file and selecting "Add to Steam".
-This is a simple script that launches a KWin session from within Gaming Mode, then runs PartyDeck inside of that session.
-Then, go into the properties of the non-Steam game and disable Steam Input.
+To use PartyDeck in Gaming Mode, add `partydeck-rs` as a non-Steam game by right-clicking that file and selecting "Add to Steam", then go into the properties of the non-Steam game, add `--kwin --fullscreen` to the launch options, and disable Steam Input.

 ### Desktop Linux